colinmichaellynch/colinmichaellynch/README.md

 I reintroduce the equilateral mixture triangle (EMT) framework for experimental design within the geometric framework of nutrition.
 Traditional mixture experiments are often implemented using right-angled mixture triangles, which can introduce distortions in the interpretation of nutritional landscapes and bias inference about nutrient interactions.
 The EMT framework provides a geometrically consistent representation of mixture spaces that preserves the underlying structure of compositional data and improves interpretability of nutritional response surfaces.

 A second line of work focuses on equivalency testing frameworks for engineering qualification and requalification, particularly in additive manufacturing.
 In these systems, process changes such as machine replacement, powder changes, facility relocation, or environmental drift can trigger costly requalification procedures.

 To address this problem, I have developed statistical frameworks for both univariate and multivariate equivalency testing that allow manufacturers to determine whether two processes produce statistically equivalent parts while minimizing the number of required test builds.
-A manuscript describing this framework is currently in preparation.
+This process relies on establishing the equivalency between a prequalified reference process and an unqualified candidate process.
 The univariate version is available here

 - [Determining Univariate Equivalency of Additively Manufactured Parts](https://www.mdpi.com/2504-4494/10/4/134)